JasperNelson/BetterAloha/README.md

 # BetterAloha
-This repository is a series of scripts designed to fix the tedious method of setting up the mobile aloha for Trossen Robotics.
+This repository is a series of scripts designed to fix the clunky ui of the mobile Aloha.

 # Requirements:
  - **Aloha V2**
  - Either Zsh or Bash
  - Gnome Terminal
-: NOTE: the aloha repository has not been updated in a long time by the trossen team it is very likely that it may have been *abandoned* thus these scripts are being made.
+: NOTE: the aloha repository has not been updated in a long time by the trossen team it is very likely that it may have been *abandoned*.

 # Install:
 1. `chmod 700` either `install.sh` or `install.zsh`